IBM/opensource-ai-workshop/docs/lab-6/README.md

 ## Explaining the Code

 To debug further, use Granite-Code to explain what the different functions do.
-Simply highlight one of them, and use `cmd+L` to add it to the context window of your assistant and write a prompt similar to:
+Simply highlight one of them, use `cmd+L` to add it to the context window of your assistant and write a prompt similar to:

 ```text
 what does this function do?